Forget shark week. The mosquito is the most dangerous animal in the world.

 Mosquitoes are responsible for more human deaths than any other animal in the world.

 If you are experiencing mosquito bites or see an excessive number of mosquitoes in your neighborhood, do your part and eliminate any stagnant water sources around the home.
-If you are still experiencing mosquito issues, contact us for help.

 1) Egg - Adult mosquitoes emerge from their pupa cases and quickly mate.
 Both male and female mosquitoes feed on plant sugar (nectar), but only females require the extra protein from vertebrate blood to produce eggs.
 Once blood-fed and ready to lay eggs, the female mosquito locates stagnant (“standing”) water.

 2) Larva - A mosquito larva is often mistakn for tadpoles, but they're the immature stage of the mosquito.
 The larva feeds by sweeping bacteria and algae into its mouth with special “brushes.”
 Larvae go through four molts called instars, shedding their exoskeleton each time to grow larger.